navarasu/onedark.nvim/README.md

 </div>
   </h4>

 A Dark Theme for neovim >= 0.5 based on [Atom One Dark Theme](https://github.com/atom/atom/tree/master/packages/one-dark-ui) written in lua with [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter) syntax highlight.
-Addditionly it comes with 5 more color variant styles
+Additionally, it comes with 5 more color variant styles

 ## Features
   * 6 styles (default one dark + 5 color variants)